 I know so because I frequent the area way too often for coffee, a night out or just to sit down and relax.
 The office crowd also hits this street during weekday lunch like a hurricane.
 I call it the newer and hipper Holland Village with all the bars and cafes that it now houses.

-To help you simplify your options and highlight the gourmet delights available around the area, here are 26 tantalising Telok Ayer foods to tickle your taste buds.
+To help you simplify your options and highlight the gourmet delights available around the area, here are 19 best places in Telok Ayer for foodies to discover.

 Inspired by travel, coffee, art and music, The Flying Squirrel is a humbly-sized, hole-in-the-wall hideout tucked in the corner of Amoy Street.